Ravjot03/Transfer-Learning-and-Bounding-Boxes/README.md

+# Vehicle Detection in Video Using Faster R-CNN

-# Transfer Learning and Bounding Boxes
+##  Transfer Learning and Bounding Boxes

+## Objective -
+This project demonstrates how to detect vehicles in a video using a pre-trained Faster R-CNN model.
+The pipeline includes extracting frames from a video, performing object detection on each frame, drawing bounding boxes around detected vehicles, and recompiling the processed frames back into a video.

 ## Input Clip